 - 11.2 No later than sixty-five (65) days after receipt of an application, the Agency may hold a public hearing on such application.
 At such hearing any person or persons may appear and be heard and may be represented by agent or attorney.
 The hearing shall be completed within thirty-five (35) days of its commencement.
 Action shall be taken on applications within thirty-five (35) days after completion of a public hearing.
 In the absence of a public hearing, action shall be taken on applications within sixty-five (65) days from the date of receipt of the application.
-The applicant may consent to one or more extensions of the periods specified in this subsection, provided the total extension of all such periods shall not be for longer than sixty-five (65) days, or may withdraw the application.
+The applicant may consent to one or more extensions of the periods specified in this subsection, provided the total extensions of all such periods shall not be for longer than sixty-five (65) days, or may withdraw the application.
 The failure of the Agency to act within any time period specified in this subsection, or any extension thereof, shall not be deemed to constitute approval of the application.
 An application deemed incomplete by the Agency shall be withdrawn by the applicant or denied by the Agency. - 11.3 The Agency shall state upon its record the reasons and bases for its decision. - 11.4 The Agency shall notify the applicant and any person entitled to such notice of its decision within fifteen (15) days of the date of the decision by certified mail, return receipt requested, and the Agency shall cause notice of its order in the issuance or denial of the permit, to be published in a newspaper having general circulation in the town wherein the inland wetland or watercourse lies.
-In any case in which such notice is not published within such fifteen day period, the applicant may provide for the publication of such notice within ten days thereafter. - 11.5 If an activity authorized by an inland wetland permit also involves an activity which requires a zoning or subdivision approval, special zoning permit, or variance or special exception, under sections 8-3(g), 8-3c, or 8-26 of the Connecticut General Statues, the Agency shall file a copy of the decision and report on the application with the Town of Salisbury Planning and Zoning Commission within fifteen days of the date of the decision thereon. - 11.6 Any permit issued by the Agency for the development of property land for which an approval is required under chapters 124, 124b, 126 or 126asection 8 3, 8 25 or 8 26 of the Connecticut General Statutes shall (i) not take effect until each such approval, as applicable, granted under such chapter has taken effect, and (ii) be valid until the approval granted under such chapter expires or for ten years, whichever is earlier, shall be valid for five years provided the Agency may establish a specific time period within which any regulated activity shall be conducted.
-Any permit issued by the Agency for any other activity shall be valid for not less than two years and not more than five years.
+In any case in which such notice is not published within such fifteen day period, the applicant may provide for the publication of such notice within ten days thereafter. - 11.5 If an activity authorized by an inland wetland permit also involves an activity which requires a zoning or subdivision approval, special zoning permit, or variance or special exception, under sections 8-3(g), 8-3c, or 8-26 of the Connecticut General Statues, the Agency shall file a copy of the decision and report on the application with the Town of Salisbury Planning and Zoning Commission within fifteen days of the date of the decision thereon. - 11.6 Any permit issued by the Agency for the development of property for which an approval is required under chapters 124, 124b, 126 or 126a of the Connecticut General Statutes shall (i) not take effect until each such approval, as applicable, granted under such chapter has taken effect, and (ii) be valid until the approval granted under such chapter expires or for ten years, whichever is earlier.